 An appeal for a place in Reception, Year 1 or Year 2 may be subject to Key Stage One or Infant Class Size Legislation.
 This limits the number of children in a Reception, Year 1, or Year 2 class (or a class where most children are aged 5, 6 or 7 years) to 30 children for each teacher.
-These Key Stage One appeals are a more limited process which review the original decision to refuse admission rather than an appeal against the refusal in the light of new information that wasn't available when the original decision was taken to refuse admission.
+Key Stage One appeals are a more limited process which review the original decision to refuse admission rather than an appeal against the refusal in the light of additional circumstances.